Ahmed-Fathy17/flask-tactful-utils-public/README.rst

         pyenv install 3.11
         pyenv update

+        poetry env use 3.11
+        [OR]
+        poetry env use /usr/bin/python3.11

         poetry run pip install --upgrade pip setuptools

         poetry run poe login

 - **Update Dependencies (Optional)**
-    If there are newer versions of your dependencies that are compatible with Python 3.9, you may consider updating them.
+    If there are newer versions of your dependencies that are compatible with Python 3.11, you may consider updating them.

 .. code-block:: bash